F-1 Optional Practical Training (OPT)

 Keys to Maintaining Status While on OPT

-- You cannot begin work until you receive the EAD card and the start date on it has passed.
+- You cannot begin work until you receive the Employment Authorization Document (EAD) card, and the start date on it has passed.

 - You may not work beyond the end date on your EAD card.

 - Never exceed 60-day legal stay following the end date of your OPT.

 - If you plan to transfer to another school upon completion of your OPT, make sure to be accepted and request a SEVIS Transfer to your new school before your 60-day grace period is over.

 OPT Reporting Requirements

 Effective March 23, 2018, the Student and Exchange Visitor Program (SEVP) launched the SEVP Portal.
 The portal is a tool that F-1 students on OPT can use to report changes to their home address, telephone number, and employer information.
 The portal is accessible from both your mobile device and computer.
 The SEVP Portal allows you to: